What Is the Difference Between Tax Avoidance and Tax Evasion?

 Intentional Tax Evasion vs. Mistakes

 Sometimes taxpayers make mistakes; this is considered negligence, not intentional tax fraud.
-In the case of a mistake that results in underpayment or nonpayment of taxes, the IRS can still impose a penalty of 20 percent of the amount of underpayment, in addition to requiring repayment.
+But the IRS will probably send you a notice of penalties and interest due.
+In the case of a mistake that results in an underpayment of taxes, for example, the IRS can still impose a penalty of 20% of the amount of underpayment, in addition to requiring repayment.

 How to Avoid Tax Evasion Charges